Skip to content

 One of the most biologically diverse natural systems in the Midwest, this collection of preserves sits in Adams County and is owned and managed by The Nature Conservancy (TNC) and the Cincinnati Museum Center.
 At more than 20,000 acres, it is Ohio’s largest privately owned nature preserve.

-Grant and scholarship applications
+2025 grant and scholarship applications

 The Edge of Appalachia – Adams County Fund invests in projects serving Adams County, Ohio, that address one or more of these three focus areas: